Electric Vehicles

 5-Year Total Cost of Ownership: Side-by-Side Comparison

 Putting it all together.
 These scenarios use a midsize sedan comparison (similar to Tesla Model 3 RWD vs Toyota Camry XLE) at the national average electricity and gasoline rates.
-All figures based on 2025 AAA, EIA, Edmunds, and Insurify data.
+The table uses depreciation loss rather than double-counting purchase price plus depreciation.

 Scenario A: 15,000 mi/year, Home Charging, No State Incentive